jai-bansal/computer-vision-demos/README.md

 - 'label_map.pbtxt': lists the classes, in this case just 'bear'
 - 'ssd_mobilenet_v1_coco_2018_01_28.config': config file for the model I used

-- Here's a recommended order to work through the scripts: 'trainval_txt_creator.py', 'create_record.py', 'train.py', 'eval.py', 'export_inference_graph.py', 'run_model_on_new_video.py'
+- Here's a recommended order to work through the scripts: 'trainval_txt_creator.py', 'create_record.py', 'train.py', 'eval.py', 'export_inference_graph.py', 'run_model_on_new_video.py'.
+I also recommend using the reference articles linked above.